-Don't Miss Out on the Child Care Tax Benefits and the Nanny Tax
+Don't Miss Out on the Child Care Tax Benefits

 First on the child care tax benefit menu is the dependent and child care tax credit, which reduces the amount of federal income tax you owe.
 If you paid a qualified caregiver or daycare center to watch a young child so you could work or look for work, you likely can claim the child care tax credit.

 The child care tax credit is a percentage—based on your income—of the amount of child care expenses related to work.
 The percentage can be as low as 20% and as high as 35%, based on the Internal Revenue Service table.

 The amount of child care expenses that can be applied toward the credit is capped at $3,000 for one child and $6,000 for more than one child in 2019.
 If you are a working parent, this credit can reduce your income tax significantly.